alixlb/DH150---Fall-2020/assignment3/contextual.md

 ### Step 4 & 5 - Setting-up + Interview

 #### Planning
 > I plan to do the interview at my hose when the user is planning on working out.
 I will observe them choosing a workout online and ask them about their choise and then observe how they interact with the workout while doing it.
 I plan to collect the data from it with an audio interview as well as written notes I will take (including when they are working out).
-I did not post a video interview as the the interviewee did not feel comfortable being filmed while working out.
+I did not post a video interview as the the interviewe did not feel comfortable being filmed while working out.

 #### Contextual Interview Material
-*Because the interviewee did not feel comfortable being filmed while working out, I will only post the audio of the workout and the transcript.*
+*Because the interviewe did not feel comfortable being filmed while working out, I will only post the audio of the workout and the transcript.*

 * Please find my contextual inquiry guide script [here](https://docs.google.com/document/d/1k-YUpLMlWf4HpT_52NV4pB9DiD5obErS7qDabP8DCug/edit?usp=sharing)
 * Please find the audio of the interview [here](https://drive.google.com/file/d/1kgUQlv33uadG6k9_0LzbzBOTQQ4cVwif/view?usp=sharing)
 * Please find the transcript of the interview [here](audio_contextual_otter.ai.txt)
-* Please find interview notes here[here](notes_from_contextual.pdf)
+* Please find interview notes [here](notes_from_contextual.pdf)

 ### Step 6 - Relection